 Around 80 Members of Parliament and Senators along with a large number of advisers of parliamentarians and ambassadors from five countries attended the reception.

 Prior to speaking at the parliamentary reception, His Holiness met with 15 members of the All-Party Parliamentary Group for Tibet, which organised his visit to the parliament.
-Four core members of the group – Mr Michael Danby MP, Mr Peter Slipper MP, Senator Bob Brown and Senator Nick Xenophon – accorded warm welcome to
+Four core members of the group – Mr Michael Danby MP, Mr Peter Slipper MP, Senator Bob Brown and Senator Nick Xenophon – accorded warm welcome to His Holiness on his arrival at Parliament House this morning.

 They discussed a wide range of issues including the evolution of Tibetan democracy and its significance for the Tibetan people.